is-leeroy-jenkins/Booger/README.md

 ![](https://github.com/KarmaScripter/Booger/blob/main/Resources/Images/ProjectTemplate.png)

 - A quick & dirty C# application that interacts with OpenAI GPT-3.5 Turbo API
+- Based on WPF and Net6.
+Can also be used with Net8.

 ## Setup
 Create an Open AI account to obtain an API key (free):